Welcome Week

 - New and Transfer Student Advisor Meetings (Alumni Building, Academic Resource Center, Alumni 213)

 Your academic advisor will guide your academic journey.
-You will need to see your advisor to register for your classes and talk about academic goals. - Technology Resources (Alumni 207)
+You will need to see your advisor to register for your classes and talk about academic goals. - IT Support Center (Alumni 207)

 The Technology Resources team will be happy to help you connect your laptop and any hand-held devices to the BJU intranet.